Best Golden Hour Calculators & Apps – Magic, Blue, and Sunrise Times

 - Twilight is between -6º and -12º.
 It is when the sun has already been hidden for a while, but there is still a bit of light.

-There are multiple Golden Hour calculators to help find what time it is in your area, but the following two are our all-time favorites.
+There are multiple calculators to help find what time is golden hour today in your area, but the following three are our all-time favorites to find that magical hour for photography.
 We use them all the time in order to set the best times for our vacation photoshoots around the world.
+Below are the best golden hour photography apps & time calculators:

 Check out their “Sky Index” which shows the probability of having a dramatic sky that day, or the “Light Index” which determines the local quality of light and temperature.
 It will help you find the perfect time to go out and take beautiful photos!